gobitfly/beaconchain/v2/frontend/README.md

 ```
 Go to [fontawesome.com/account/general](https://fontawesome.com/account/general), log in and copy the API key from section "Package Token" in Bitwarden.

 In your `.npmrc` file, replace `FA_TOKEN` with the actual key.
-Note that there are two spots were it must be written.
+Note that there are two spots where it must be written.

 Then type:
 ```